Market Basket Measure

 A note from Statistics Canada States that “Market Basket Measure (MBM) attempts to measure a standard of living that is a compromise between subsistence and social inclusion.
 It also reflects differences in living costs across regions.
 The MBM represents the cost of a basket that includes: a nutritious diet, clothing and footwear, shelter, transportation and other necessary goods and services (such as personal care items or household supplies).
 The cost of the basket is compared to disposable income for each family to determine low income rates.
 Following a review by Human Resources and Skills Development Canada, the shelter component of the MBM thresholds along with the disposable income definition have been revised.
 The revision takes effect in 2011 and includes an historical revision back to 2002 (the first year in which housing tenure information is available in SLID).

-The most recent data for this indicator was made available in 2015.
+The most recent data for this indicator was made available for 2017.
 This data is updated annually as it becomes available.